 The Player Database is an open resource that gives greater access to competitive fighting game data.
-I've been watching competitive smash for three years and often found myself asking about individual results and head to heads between top players, but I hadn't found a public database that tracks all of this information.
-As an aspiring programmer hoping to get into a good school for computer science, I figured this was a perfect first step along the way.
+I've been watching competitive smash for a few years and often found myself asking about individual results and head to heads between top players, but I hadn't found a public database that tracks all of this information.
+As an aspiring programmer I figured this was a perfect first project.
 After working on it for a year, I am happy to finally release it!
 You can view the data through this website, or if you'd like you can download the sqlite database on GitHub.
-As the dataset grows, you'll be able to find some interesting stats here.

-Currently the database only has Smash 4 and Melee tournaments (PGR ranked events and Melee Majors as listed on ssbwiki).
-I plan to expand to Ultimate when tournaments start.
+Currently the database has all Smash 4 PGR level tournaments, and all non-ladder publicly listed Melee/Ultimate tournaments on start.gg with 4 or more entrants.
 I've built the backend to make things pretty generic, so I hope to expand to other games in the greater FGC.
 If you'd like to help getting a game's data up you can DM me on twitter, I would love the help.

 Problems in The Dataset

-All Smash 4 data right now is from PGR ranked tournaments, and even though Smash 4 is a recent game, there are a lot of holes in the dataset.
+All Smash 4 data is from PGR ranked tournaments, and even though Smash 4 is a recent game, there are a lot of holes in the dataset.
 The most extreme example of this is EVO 2015/2016, where the brackets are missing a great majority of sets.
 Similarly most Japanese tournaments use Challonge for top 96/128 but pen and paper for pools, which we can't process automatically.
-Luckily the PGR doesn't factor this in, so we can still provide a more or less complete view into the PGR.
 A lot of tournaments also don't report full data, meaning game counts and character data have been lost.

 - Tournament Pages

 - Link Tournament Sources

 - Display Regions